xlladdins/xll/docs/Excel4MacrosH-P.md

     > needed to unprotect the worksheet.
 For example,
     > PROTECT.DOCUMENT(TRUE, TRUE, "XD1411C", TRUE).

->
+> &nbsp;

-**Warning**   If you forget the password of a workbook that was previously protected with a password, you cannot unprotect the workbook.
+**Warning**&nbsp;&nbsp;&nbsp;If you forget the password of a workbook that was previously protected with a password, you cannot unprotect the workbook.

 **Related Functions**

-CELL.PROTECTION   Controls protection for the selected cells
+CELL.PROTECTION&nbsp;&nbsp;&nbsp;Controls protection for the selected cells

-ENTER.DATA   Turns Data Entry mode on and off
+ENTER.DATA&nbsp;&nbsp;&nbsp;Turns Data Entry mode on and off

-OBJECT.PROTECTION   Controls how an object is protected
+OBJECT.PROTECTION&nbsp;&nbsp;&nbsp;Controls how an object is protected

-SAVE.AS   Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook
+SAVE.AS&nbsp;&nbsp;&nbsp;Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook

-WORKBOOK.PROTECT   Protects a workbook
+WORKBOOK.PROTECT&nbsp;&nbsp;&nbsp;Protects a workbook

 Return to [top](#H)